dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 Quite possibly linear text is absolutely not the right representation for logic programs.

+I also notice how in logic one discusses logic system but apart from mentioning unification, there is no discussion about inter-variable dataflow.

+In Prolog, everything is about inter-variable dataflow and the logic is trivial, and force-fit into whatever not-quite logic operatîon we are doing currently.
+Maybe Prolog should be designated a language of "Dataflow Programming" rather than of "Logic Programming".
+It actually would make a lot of sense.

 ## Local naming contexts

 Wouldn't it be cool if one had this: